Ogbomosho: Alagba the sacred tortoise

-List of monarchs
+List of Monarchs

 The founder of Ogbomoso, Soun Olabanjo Ogunlola Ogundiran, was the first Soun of Ogbomoso.
-He had 5 sons, Lakale, Kekere Esuo, Eiye and Jogioro.
+He had 5 sons, Lakale, Kekere, Esuo, Eiye and Jogioro.
 He was later succeeded by his youngest son, Erinbaba Alamu Jogioro, who was the second Soun.
-The 5 royal houses of Ogbomoso are descended from the 5 sons of Soun Ikomeyede, the third Soun of Ogbomoso (and son of Jogioro), Toyeje, Oluwusi, Baiyewu, Bolanta Adigun, and Ogunlabi Odunaro.
+The five royal houses of Ogbomoso are descended from the five sons of Soun Ikumoyede, the third Soun of Ogbomoso (and son of Jogioro), Toyeje, Oluwusi, Baiyewu, Bolanta Adigun, and Ogunlabi Odunaro.
 The title of Soun was originally a Baale (minor chief) as Ogbomoso was a small village within the realm of the Oyo Empire.
 In 1952, the title was changed to Soun and they became recognized as a monarch.